theparadoxer02/YourNet/README.md

 ### Vision: What YourNet is intended to be?

 YourNet will be an attempt to create a platform which will just be a "Social networking platform" in truest sense and nothing else.
+It is intended to be designed and driven by the community, for the community.

 This project is not an attempt to create another ICO in this so-called crypto-bubble, rather the project is aimed at providing the benefits of a decentralized architecture and modern technologies to the community in a transparent and unanimous way.